SB 386 (Glazer) would make it an infraction to smoke or dispose of cigarettes in state parks or beaches.

 Sacramento, CA 95814

-RE: SB 386 (Glazer): State beaches and parks: smoking ban
+SB 386 (Glazer): State Beaches and Parks: Smoking Ban

 AAP-CA Position: SUPPORT

-I am writing on behalf of the American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, to let you know that we strongly support your proposed legislation SB 386 (Glazer).
-This bill would ban smoking in state beaches and parks.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation SB 386 (Glazer).
+This bill would ban smoking in state beaches and parks, except in certain areas designated by the director of the park.

-Tobacco and secondhand tobacco smoke are highly hazardous to the health of anyone, but especially to children.
+Tobacco and secondhand tobacco smoke are highly hazardous to the health of anyone and especially to children.
 As stated in American Academy of Pediatrics policy, “There is no safe level of tobacco smoke exposure.
 The developing brains of children and adolescents are particularly vulnerable to the development of tobacco and nicotine dependence.”
-We should take every possible step to protect children and youth from exposure to tobacco or secondhand smoke, including the enactment of comprehensive smoking bans, which “prevents not only exposure of children to tobacco product emissions but also exposure to modeling of tobacco product use and nicotine consumption behavior” (“Public Policy to Protect Children from Tobacco, Nicotine, and Tobacco Smoke,” Pediatrics, Nov.
-2015).
-These bans should apply to any location frequented by children, including outdoor spaces.

 SB 386 (Glazer) would make sure that children who frequent state beaches and parks are not exposed to secondhand smoke or inadvertently encouraged to use tobacco by seeing adults doing the same.
 A reduction in littered cigarettes would also potentially reduce wildfires in state parks, thus improving air quality and benefiting children who suffer from asthma and other respiratory ailments.

-Pediatricians across the state strongly support SB 386 (Glazer).
-We thank you for your leadership on behalf of the health and well-being of children, youth, and families in California.
+Pediatricians across the state strongly support SB 386 (Glazer) and respectfully request that you sign SB 386 (Glazer) into law.
+We thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Nancy Graff, M.D., Fellow of the American Academy of Pediatrics